Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Creates a front-end IP configuration for a load balancer.

 ### [New-AzureRmLoadBalancerInboundNatPoolConfig](New-AzureRmLoadBalancerInboundNatPoolConfig.md)
-Creates an inbound NAT pool configuration for a load balancer.

 ### [New-AzureRmLoadBalancerInboundNatRuleConfig](New-AzureRmLoadBalancerInboundNatRuleConfig.md)
 Creates an inbound NAT rule configuration for a load balancer.